molgenis/molgenis-emx2/README.md

 Backend server is developed using Java.
 We typically use [IntelliJ IDEA](https://www.jetbrains.com/idea/) for this.
-Simply open IntelliJ and then 'import' and select the git clone folder.
+Clone the repo, then simply open IntelliJ and then 'import' and select the git clone folder.
-IntelliJ will recognize gradle.
+IntelliJ will recognize gradle and build all.
+First time that takes a few minutes.

 ### To develop javascript/frontend 'apps'

 Frontend apps are developed using [vuejs](https://vuejs.org/) and [vue-cli](https://cli.vuejs.org/).
-We typically use [Visual Studio 'Code'](https://code.visualstudio.com/) Instead of Gradle we use Yarn during development.
+We typically use [Visual Studio 'Code'](https://code.visualstudio.com/) Instead of Gradle we can use Yarn during development of individual apps.

 To develop, first cd into to folder 'apps' and install all dependencies for all apps.
 This also automatically links local dependencies using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).